hipertracker/vite-overmind/README.md

-# Vue 3 + Typescript + Vite
+# Vue 3 + Typescript + Vite + Overmind

-This template should help get you started developing with Vue 3 and Typescript in Vite.
+This template should help get you started developing with Vue 3 and Typescript in Vite and Overmind as the UI state library.

 ## Recommended IDE Setup